jsplink/stamping/README.md

 Stamp Matching Solution
 ========

-The solution I chose was to calculate the euclidean distances between each nodes on a graph and then adjust for an error margin of 20 units.
-Much of the time was spent wrestling with the cairo library to get it to work with with the igraph graphing library.
+The solution I chose was to calculate the euclidean distances between each node on two graphs--one of the real stamp of one for the coordinates we're testing with--and then compare those distances.
+Some time was spent wrestling with the cairo library to get it to work with with the igraph graphing library.
 After that was pinned down (see [graph_samples.png](https://github.com/obimod/stamping/blob/master/graph_samples.png)), I was able to see why my solution wasn't working.
 There was an error margin!
-After testing a few values (10, 15, and then 20) I discovered that a margin of 20 was the sweet spot.
+After testing a few values (10, 15, and then 20) I discovered that a margin of 20 was the sweet spot for the given dataset.

-One interesting method might be to use a Voronoi diagram to capture areas and create measurements of overlap.
-This may be a more secure method but would probably cost more.
+One interesting alternative might be to calculate areas with a Voronoi diagram and then create measurements of overlap.
+This may be a more secure method but would probably take more processing resources.

+Euclidean distances on my MacBook Air (1.8GHz i7 & hosting locally):
+  - 50,000 executions took 9.94717907906 seconds
+  - 100,000 executions took 20.6022851467 seconds
+  - 200,000 executions took 40.0098121166 seconds

 I'd like to implement a stamp discovery process soon.
 But for now, here's some tests:
 [http://creativeroots.io/snowshoe?dots=733,1372,903,748,783,487,117,1209,335,358](http://creativeroots.io/snowshoe?dots=733,1372,903,748,783,487,117,1209,335,358)